Achievable logoAchievable logo

 The basics

-So you’ve decided to become a teacher!
-Passing the Praxis Core exam is an important step along the way.
-This guide will walk you through the process step-by-step, sharpening your skills and telling you what to expect on test day.
+You’ve decided to become a teacher.
+Passing the Praxis Core exam is an important step in that process.
+This guide walks you through what the exam covers, how it’s structured, and what to expect on test day.

 Forty-six states use Praxis scores to determine whether a candidate is qualified to become a teacher.
 However, some states require both the Praxis and state-issued tests.
-The exam isn’t required in every state; check your state’s requirements to ensure you’re not supposed to study for a different test.
+The exam also isn’t required in every state, so check your state’s requirements to make sure you’re preparing for the correct test.

 Not all states require the same passing score, but all require you to get at least 58% in Reading, 56% in Writing, and 52% in Math.